Book Marketing

 “Learn about Facebook contests.
 There are specific rules, but you can easily add quite a lot of followers with a good contest and a couple of good prizes.
 As you do this, you must provide good, relevant content…Share memes.
 Share other authors’ work.
 Blog.
 And be regular.”

-Now you know how to sell your book on Facebook…
+Now you know how to advertise a book on Facebook…

 Related posts